Why hasn't Guardiola won the Champions League since he left Barcelona? | Goal.com

 Even at City, basic tactics have gone wrong.
 In his first season at the Etihad Stadium, his side won a thrilling first leg 5-3 against Monaco but couldn’t cope with a fluid and exciting young line-up, as Kylian Mbappe and Bernardo Silva exposed defensive weaknesses.

-Games can often run away from his sides with opponents scoring goals in quick bursts that can kill off ties and Guardiola admitted it has been a problem ahead of Friday’s night second leg against Real Madrid.
+Games can often run away from his sides with opponents scoring goals in quick bursts that can kill off ties and Guardiola admitted it has been a problem ahead of Friday night's second leg against Real Madrid.

 "More than conceding a goal is the way we concede a goal,” he said.
 "When they are brilliant and make a good action, we have to accept it.
 But most of them were goals we could have avoided.
 We have to avoid it.